Noncooperative Coordination via a Trading-based Auction: Introduction

 Multi-agent systems often require consensus among agents, yet such consensus can be challenging due to conflicts and disagreements.
 These conflicts stem from differences in the strategic priorities of the agents, making coordination difficult without communication or external mediation. \fix{A representative example of such challenges arises when agents must select one shared outcome from multiple feasible choices that reflect their individual strategic preferences.} Without a mechanism to enforce a consensus, these disagreements can cause suboptimal outcomes and even safety risks in critical applications \cite{infer_1, infer_2} as illustrated in \Cref{fig:scenarioDescription}.

 Reaching a consensus in multi-agent systems is particularly difficult when agents are noncooperative, and this difficulty arises from several factors.
-First, the consensus process must be \textit{procedurally rational}, meaning noncooperative agents should have an incentive to participate.
-Second, in practical cases, centralized coordination may be unavailable, necessitating decentralized approaches.
+First, the consensus process must be \textit{procedurally rational}, meaning \fixx{that participating noncooperative agents should be able to make protocol-prescribed decisions that are consistent with their self-interest at each step.} Second, in practical cases, centralized coordination may be unavailable, necessitating decentralized approaches.
 Additionally, noncooperative agents often avoid sharing private information and lack access to 1-on-1 communication, further complicating coordination.

 Existing consensus methods often rely on centralized coordination \cite{Coop_1_monotone, Coop_2_potential, Coop_3_hetero, Coop_6, Coop_8, Coop_9}, cooperation assumptions \cite{nonCoop_4_linear, nonCoop_5_linear, nonCoop_2_shared, nonCoop_1_coord}, or direct communication \cite{Coop_4_comm_priv, Coop_5_comm_priv, Coop_7_comm_priv}, limiting their applicability for noncooperative scenarios.
 For example, voting—a common mechanism for achieving agreement—often leads to outcomes that some agents reject \cite{nego_shoham}.
 Therefore, we need a decentralized approach that achieves agreement over conflicting choices, respects individual preferences, and preserves privacy without requiring direct communication.